 All she needs to create wearable clothes is just a couple of pounds of biodegradable filament and a 3D printer or even just a 3D pen.
 3D manufacturing enables design-driven production, while traditional technologies are based on manufacturing-driven designs.

 For Julia, 3D technology is the medium of choice: the high-quality surface and texture of the clothing material convinced her.
 She has made hundreds of attempts experimenting with creating fabric, wearable textile.
-This is the most difficult part in 3d printing for clothes industry - there's no super flexible materials now, but there are some flexible, and she was struggling testing them, looking for the ways of printing them.
+This is the most difficult part of 3d printing for the clothes industry - there are no super flexible materials now, but there are some flexible, and she was struggling to test them, looking for ways of printing them.
 "That was really a challenge.
 I cannot work so intuitively with any other medium.
 I tried a lot and there was always a reason why it did not work, "explains Julia Daviy.

 Julia believes that 3D printing technology will establish itself as a fundamental tool for designers and artists, thanks to better availability, relatively low production costs, and the ability to digitally develop highly complex geometries.
 "What I find so interesting about 3D technology are the many possible applications.
 It's being picked up on by various areas of the fashion industry, and designers are trying to break new ground and develop some really exciting projects, "says the artist.

 “I do believe that today I can be much more creative and concentrate solely on the design rather than the manufacturing process, says Julia.
 I could never carve my complex artworks by hand in the garage."
 According to Julia Daviy, 3D printing technology can make the impossible possible.
 More and more fashion designers are recognizing and taking advantage of this technology.